bevyengine/rfcs/rfcs/57-deferred-mutation-queries.md

     - Resolving ordering early as opposed to during application
     - Batching mutations AA

 - Lensing would allow to targeting more components.
-Instead of copying the whole thing, we can just remember the one value we want to modify.
+  Instead of copying everything, only the modified fields can be memorized.
-  This would allow for targeting large components memory-wise and components which do not implement `Clone` as a whole, but specific fileds do.
+  This means that non-`Copy` components are also usable.
+  This also means that large components (memory-wise) can be updated with less memory usage.